 I’m Nacho and I’m obsessed with teaching people how to get out of Spanish Intermediate Purgatory.

 PS: In case you’re curious: I’ve lived most of my life in Spain.
 When I was 14 years old, my family moved to New Jersey and I spent three years in an American high school.
-That experience completely changed my perspective on the world and led to my fascination for languages.
-I have a PhD in Bioinformatics.
-I currently live in Boston with my former Italian language-exchange partner (now wife).
+That experience completely changed my perspective on the world and led to my fascination for languages (besides Spanish and English, I also speak French, Italian and Catalan).
+I lived for 7 years in Boston, where I got a PhD in Bioinformatics and met my Italian wife in a language exchange.
+We’re currently enjoying life in sunny Barcelona.